Rear Suspension, Differential and Drivetrain

 Now, most TVR Wedges were fitted with a standard Salisbury 4HU differential, as used in various Jaguar models until at least the early '90s.
 A Limited-Slip version was available as an option; later 'Big Wedges' mostly had the LSD fitted as standard equipment... the usual ratio for both types was 3.54:1 - which I'd always assumed was what my car had.
 Then I took a closer look at the tags fitted to the rear cover bolts.
 The one marked 'PL' indicates it's a 'PowrLok' (i.e. LSD)... it was the 3.31:1 that took me by surprise!

-The slight splaying of the frame sides (top left of pic) is puzzling: that's one of the pivot points for the A-frame, I can only asssume that it's down to poor jack location or someone's had a lever in there to get the A-frame out at some stage.
-Either way it was a simple matter to bend the sides straight again with a large adjustable spanner.
+The slight splaying of the frame sides (top left of pic) is puzzling: that's one of the pivot points for the nearside A-frame (wishbone), I can only asssume that it's down to poor jack location or someone's had a lever in there to get the A-frame out at some stage.
+Either way it was a simple matter to bend the sides parallel again with a large adjustable spanner.

 Back to the differential, then.
 I heaved it up onto a bench and propped it up on axle stands and wood blocks, in order to access the drain plug underneath: